I was recently working on a Sinatra-based web app. Some backend pages used Tailwind CSS, so I had to compile Tailwind assets after every change.

 Automating with Post-Deploy Hooks

-I wanted to automate this process so that Tailwind assets are built automatically after every deployment.
-After digging a bit, I discovered post-deploy hooks in Kamal.
+I wanted to automate this so Tailwind assets would build after every deployment.
+After digging a bit, I found post-deploy hooks in Kamal.

-With a post-deploy hook, you can run any command on the remote server immediately after deployment.
+With a post-deploy hook, you can run a command on the remote server right after deployment.
 For my Tailwind build, the hook looks like this:

 kamal app exec --roles web --reuse "bundle exec rake tailwind:build"